jacobmarkose/Data-Science/README.md

 # COVID-19 Fake News Detector
 NLP Project developed using popular NLTK libraries  to detect likely Fake News about COVID-19
 # Stock Market Prediction using Stacked LSTM
-A small project developed using RNN and Tensorflow,Keras to forecast likely stock variations.
+A small project developed using Stacked LSTM and Tensorflow,Keras to forecast likely stock variations.